TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

 .. _workspaces-frontend-problems:

-Frontend Scenarios Impossible to Preview
+Frontend scenarios impossible to preview
 ========================================

 These issues are not planned to be supported for preview: